Foundation Musicianship Skills

-This course builds upon our long-standing reputation and offers a full specialisation in the field of music technology and has been ranked the number one Creative Music Technology course in the North West and number two in the UK in the 2021 Guardian university league tables.
-Plus, overall satisfaction with the course among students is 97% (University of Salford analysis of unpublished NSS 2020 data).
+This course builds upon our long-standing reputation and has been ranked the number one Popular Music and Recording course in the North West and number two in the UK in the 2021 Guardian university league tables.

-The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Creative Music Technology course.
+The foundation year of this four-year programme aims to provide you with an understanding of the subject to allow you to progress on to the BA (Hons) Music: Popular Music and Recording course.

 This is for you if...

 You want access to industry-standard facilities

 You want to develop your technical and creative skills whilst studying the academic and theoretical aspects of popular music

 You want to be part of a diverse and vibrant music department and benefit from numerous performing and showcasing opportunities in Manchester and beyond